Revolutionizing the Nail Salon experience.

 Click this link for more information: https://www.nailsmag.com/390536/pseudomonas

 This is a common occurrence in the nail industry for many reasons.
 Sometimes the nail tech gets lazy and neglects to remove all of the lifting from the enhancement before reapplying more product.
 Sometimes when a nail lifts the client chooses to super glue it back down onto the nail.
 If you notice when we apply product to your nails we are not using super glue.
 Once the product comes off (lifts) It cannot be put back down.
 It must be removed and fresh new product applied.
-When super glue is used to stick lifted acrylic back down onto a nail, it can trap moisture on the nail and a bacteria can grow under the nail bed creating a green spot commonly known as "greenies".
+When super glue is used to stick lifted product back down onto a nail, it can trap moisture on the nail and a bacteria can grow under the nail bed creating a green spot commonly known as "greenies".

 How do we fix this if it happens?